Why Most Lead Scoring Models Are Wrong

 | Unsubscribed | Negative | -100 | None |

-Step 4: Calibrate the MQL threshold
+Calibrate the MQL Threshold

 Run scored leads through the model retroactively and plot score-vs-SQL-conversion-rate.
 Set the MQL threshold at the score where: